Mary Anne Barkhouse

 Opening Reception: Thursday, January 27 at 7:00PM

 Mary Anne Barkhouse was born in Vancouver, BC, but has strong ties to both coasts as her mother is from the Nimpkish band, Kwakiutl First Nation of Alert Bay, BC, and her father is of German and British descent from Nova Scotia.
 She is a descendant of a long line of internationally-recognized Northwest Coast artists that includes Ellen Neel, Mungo Martin, and Charlie James.
 She graduated with honours from the Ontario College of Art in Toronto and has exhibited widely across Canada and the United States.
-As a result of personal and family experience with land and water stewardship, Barkhouse’s work examines ecological concerns and intersections of culture through the use of animal imagery.
+As a result of personal and family experiences with land and water stewardship, Barkhouse’s work examines ecological concerns and intersections of culture through the use of animal imagery.
 Inspired by issues surrounding empire and survival, Barkhouse creates installations that evoke consideration of the self as a response to history and environment.